lorenzo-rovigatti/PatchyParticles/README.md

 * The `system.c, system.h` pair contains the functions used to initialise and cleanup the main data structure (`System`).
 * The `output.c, output.h` pair contains the functions used to initialise and cleanup the data structure responsible for printing the output (`Output`), as well as the functions that actually print most of the output.
 * The `parse_input.c, parse_input.h` pair contains the data structures, logic and functions used by the code to parse the input file passed to `PatchyParticles`

+## Acknowledgements

+The code has been developed by Lorenzo Rovigatti (CNR-ISC), John Russo (School of Mathematics, University of Bristol) and Flavio Romano (Dipartimento di Scienze Molecolari e Nanosistemi, Università Ca' Foscari di Venezia)